OTI Festival 1986: Calls for a boycott

 Spain did not participate for the first and only time in the history of the festival.
 On 16 July 1986, Televisión Española (TVE) sent a telegram to OTI formalizing its withdrawal showing its rejection to the Military dictatorship of Chile.
 Ramón Criado, the director of TVE, called on all other OTI members to follow TVE's decision and not participate in the festival.
 This decision, which was taken under José María Calviño as the general director of the broadcaster, was reconsidered by Pilar Miró, the new general director who took office on 20 October, and tried to enter a song into the festival but was unsuccessful in such a short time.

 The Venezuelan Radio and Television Workers' Union decided that none of its members would participate in the festival, in solidarity with Spain and in condemnation of the military regime.
 For this reason, singer Nilda López was expelled from the union after participating in the festival.

 Power outage

-Just after the performance of the song representing the United States, a power outage that affected most of the country interrupted the broadcast for just over 15 minutes.
+Near the end of the performance of the competing entries, a power outage that affected most of the country impacted the venue.
+It not only affected the Santiago metropolitan area, but reportedly also other major cities in Chile, such as Valparaíso, Viña del Mar, and Concepción, where the television broadcast went down.
 The power outage was caused by a bomb attack on a power tower claimed by the Manuel Rodríguez Patriotic Front.
-After the power was restored, the festival resumed normally, with no comment from the hosts on what had happened.
-The power outage not only affected the Santiago metropolitan area, but reportedly also other major cities in Chile, such as Valparaíso, Viña del Mar, and Concepción.
+Neither the festival itself nor its international broadcast were affected and continued as if nothing had happened.